spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 rndi :: Sig -> SE Sig
 ~~~

+THe first arhument is frequency of generated random numbers.
 We can get the constant random numbers (it's like sample and hold
 function with random numbers):